smalldatasquad/album/README.md

 python run.py
 ```

-# Navigate to Chrome and watch as your facebook posts scroll by.
+# Navigate to Chrome and watch as your facebook posts scroll by 👻 👀.